-Since the dawn of time, mankind has sought to instill beauty into their architecture.
-The ancient Greeks built their villas and temples with mathematical precision.
+Since the dawn of time, mankind has sought to instill beauty into architecture.
+The origin of beauty and proportion in architecture as we know it began with the ancient Greeks, who built their villas and temples with mathematical precision.
 The Romans adopted the same forms and continued to enhance and refine them over time.
 The first known architectural theorist, named Marcus Vitruvius Pollio, or “Vitruvius” for short, lived and wrote about architecture in the period 70 BC to after 15 BC.
 He declared that all great buildings should be defined by three characteristics: firmitas (strength), utilitas (functionality), and venustas (beauty).
-His work De Architectura once rediscovered in the library of Saint Gail Abbey in 1414, served as a central tenant of classical architecture for the next 500 years and indeed continues to have a formidable impact on architectural design to the present day.
+His work, De Architectura, once rediscovered in the library of Saint Gail Abbey in 1414, served as a central tenant of classical architecture for the next 500 years and indeed continues to have a formidable impact on architectural design to the present day.

 The first two commandments of strength and functionality seem relatively self-evident in their meaning.
 It is easy to agree that any building should be constructed to stand safely and work for the functions it is designed to serve.
 But what of venustas, the Latin word for beauty?
 This has been an ever changing, constantly evolving ideal.
 From the great gothic churches, to ornate eccentric Victorian houses to the stripped clean mid-century modern buildings, each era thought that its monuments were the most beautiful.